zumwald/blog/source/_posts/Hello-World-SSL-at-Last.md

 date: 2018-04-28 09:47:11
 ---

-After an embarassingly long time I have finally disabled HTTP for this site.
+After an embarrassingly long time I have finally disabled HTTP for this site.
 Of course, the only way to go about disabling HTTP was to properly support HTTPS. _This_ is what's been causing the delay (at least that's what I'd been telling myself), and today I finally decided to show myself just how silly that excuse has been.

 Turns out, it was _beyond_ silly.
 Acquiring a certificate and configuring SSL was easier than spinning up the website (which was easy - perhaps a retroactive post on that another day).
 It was easier than getting started with [Hexo](hexo.io) to bootstrap the site's layout and authoring tooling. **It was less than an hour of work.**